01-edu/public/subjects/push-swap/README.md

 ### Objectives

-Push_swap is a very simple and highly effective algorithm.You have at your disposal a list of `int` values, two stacks (`a` and `b`) and a set of instructions.
+Push_swap is a very simple and highly effective algorithm.
+You have at your disposal a list of `int` values, two stacks (`a` and `b`) and a set of instructions.

 You will have to write 2 programs: